itarverne/react-share-linkedin/README.md

 And put this in your view
 ```
-import ReactLinkedIn from 'react-share-linkedin';
+import ShareLinkedin from 'react-share-linkedin';

-<ReactLinkedIn
+<ShareLinkedin
 	url="http://itarverne.com"
 	title="The web developer expert in Auvergne"
 	summary="The web developer expert in Auvergne"